+1 .
 Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
-What are the anticipated outcomes of the - consultation or areas for improved coordination?
-16 Agency/Group/Organization Wisconsin Department of Workforce Development (DWD) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+16 Agency/Group/Organization Wisconsin Department of Workforce 5 / II 5 Development (DWD) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homelessness Strategy Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
+What are the anticipated outcomes of the , consultation or areas for improved coordination?
+17 Agency/Group/Organization Wisconsin Economic Development 1/ Agency/Group/Organization Corporation (WEDC) Agency/Group/Organization Type Health Agency Agency/Group/Organization Type Quasi-governmental What section of the Plan was addressed by Consultation?
+Housing Need Assessment what section of the Plan was addressed by Consultation: Market Analysis Economic Development Briefly describe how the Agency/Crown/Organization was E-mail/Letter Briefly describe how the Agency/Group/Organization was L-many Letter consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-17 Agency/Group/Organization Wisconsin Economic Development Corporation (WEDC) Agency/Group/Organization Type Health Agency Quasi-governmental What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
 18 Agency/Group/Organization WEST CENTRAL WISCONSIN COMMUNITY ACTION AGENCY INC. Agency/Group/Organization Type Community Action Agency What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homelessness Strategy Market Analysis Economic Development Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-19 Agency/Group/Organization WISCONSIN HOUSING AND ECONOMIC DEVELOPMENT AUTHORITY Agency/Group/Organization Type Quasi-governmental · What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs Non-Homeless Special Needs Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
+19 Agency/Group/Organization WISCONSIN HOUSING AND ECONOMIC DEVELOPMENT AUTHORITY Agency/Group/Organization Type Quasi-governmental What section of the Plan was addressed by Consultation?
+Housing Need Assessment · Public Housing Needs Non-Homeless Special Needs Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-20 • Wisconsin Community Action Program 20 Agency/Group/Organization Association (WISCAP) Aganay/Group/Organization Tura Agency/Group/Organization Type Community Action Agency
+20 Agency/Group/Organization Wisconsin Community Action Program , ibelief/ Group/ Grbanitation Association (WISCAP) Agency/Group/Organization Type Community Action Agency Agency, Group, Organization Type Community Action Agency

 What section of the Plan was addressed by Consultation?
-Housing Need Assessment Non-Homeless Special Needs Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
+Housing Need Assessment , Non-Homeless Special Needs Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 21 Agency/Group/Organization AIDS RESOURCE CENTER OF WISCONSIN Agency/Group/Organization Type Services-Persons with HIV/AIDS What section of the Plan was addressed by Consultation?
 HOPWA Strategy Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 22 Agency/Group/Organization Wisconsin Interagency Council Agency/Group/Organization Type Interagency Council What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homelessness Strategy Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was Sought feedback at bimonthly meetings consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 23 Agency/Group/Organization Economic Development Corporations Agency/Group/Organization Type Economic Development Corporations What section of the Plan was addressed by Consultation?
 Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was Sought feedback at Wisconsin consulted.
 What are the anticipated outcomes of the Economic Development Corporation consultation or areas for improved coordination?
-Regional Economic Development · · · · · · · · · · · · · · · · · · · Summits
+Regional Economic Development - Summits